 The Consumer Inquiries and Complaints Division processes informal consumer inquiries and complaints consistent with controlling laws and FCC regulations.
 The division receives, reviews and analyzes informal consumer complaints and responses to informal consumer complaints; maintains computerized files that provide for the tracking and maintenance of informal consumer complaints; and coordinates with other bureaus and offices to ensure that consumers are provided with accurate, up-to-date information.

 The Consumer Affairs and Outreach Division develops and implements consumer outreach and education policies, goals and objectives, and ensures that the commission has the benefit of a wide spectrum of information and viewpoints in its decision-making processes.
 CAOD plans, develops and conducts consumer outreach and education initiatives to inform the public about important consumer-related regulatory programs.
 The division also coordinates sign-language interpreting requests for the commission, and assists the Web and Print Publishing Division in providing materials in alternate formats such as braille, making them available to FCC staff, bureaus and offices and members of the public.

 The Office of Intergovernmental Affairs provides outreach to state, local and Tribal governments, as well as other federal regulatory agencies.
 IGA also promotes outreach to organizations representing those constituencies for the purpose of fostering an extensive understanding of FCC programs, policies, rules and decisions.
 IGA’s outreach is a beneficial and ongoing two-way exchange of information and communications on telecommunications issues of common interest, and promotes cooperation and coordination in areas of overlapping jurisdiction.
 IGA attends and participates in conferences, educational seminars and consumer and industry meetings to facilitate a dialogue on telecommunications issues and the commission's rules, policies, programs and plans.
-IGA is also responsible for overseeing the work and activities of the commission's Intergovernmental Advisory Committee and various special projects.
+IGA is also responsible for overseeing the work and activities of the commission's Intergovernmental Advisory Committee, the Hospital Robocall Protection Group, and various special projects.